omeka/omeka-s-enduser/docs/sites/site_settings.md

 - Always.

 **Disable JSON-LD embed**: Check this box to disable JSON-LD embedding on resource browse and show pages.

+**Favicon**: Choose from your assets, or upload a file, to appear in the small browser window/tab icon space.
+A [favicon](https://www.w3schools.com/html/html_favicon.asp){target=_blank} should be a small image around 32x32 pixels in size uploaded specifically for this purpose.

+**Page subnavigation display**: Pages can be navigated from top to bottom according to the order used on the [navigation](site_navigation.md) tab, using the "Previous" and "Next" buttons that appear at the bottom of each page.
+Some themes may also show a breadcrumb at the top of each page.
+Where pages are arranged in a hierarchy in the navigation, a subnavigation is also displayed to help visitor move from parent to child pages.
+You can opt to:

+- Show the subnavigation on all pages
+- Hide it on child pages ("leaf", as in the leaves of the tree) (the default setting)
+- Hide the subnavigation wherever it may appear.

+You may wish to use the [Table of contents page block](site_pages.md#table-of-contents) or the [List of pages page block](site_pages.md#list-of-pages) to help users navigate your site.

 ### Language